JPeikert/odin_project/rails/warmup/toy_app/README.md

 Full tutorial at [Ruby on Rails tutorial by Michael Hartl](https://www.railstutorial.org/book/toy_app)

-Extremely simple application application that enables to create (and edit and delete) users and microposts.
+Extremely simple application that enables to create (and edit and delete) users and microposts.

 ###[View Live](https://jpeikert-toy-app.herokuapp.com)